A poset representation for stable contracts in a two-sided market generated by integer choice functions: Introduction

 In case of SGMM, the behavior is more intricate.
 First, given a rotation $R$ applicable to a stable $x$, to compute the maximal weight $\tau_R(x)$ takes $O(\bmax)$ iterations in general.
 Second, in the process of constructing a full route, one and the same rotation can appear several times (even $\Omega(\bmax)$ times).
 This can be illustrated by an example where the basic graph $G$ has only six vertices, but the size of the poset is of order $\bmax$.
 Yet, we can show that in a general case of SGMM, the size is $O(\bmax|E|)$ (in Lemma~\ref{lm:N}).

 As an additional contribution, we explain that ``pseudo polynomial behavior'' can be improved by imposing one more requirement on the choice functions $C_v$, $v\in V$, that we call the \emph{gapless} condition (defined in Sect.~\SEC{special}).
-It leads the following property: if $x,x',x''$ are stable g-matchings such that $x\prec_F x'\prec_F x''$ and if a rotation $R$ is applicable to $x$ and to $x''$, then $R$ is applicable to $x'$ as well.
-(The class of CFs obeying this requirement, in addition to the three axioms as above, includes as a special case the CFs generated by linear orders, such as in the stable allocation model).
+It leads to the following property: if $x,x',x''$ are stable g-matchings such that $x\prec_F x'\prec_F x''$ and if a rotation $R$ is applicable to $x$ and to $x''$, then $R$ is applicable to $x'$ as well.
+(The class of CFs obeying this requirement, in addition to the axioms as above, includes as a special case the CFs generated by linear orders, such as in the stable allocation model.
+There are more general interesting representatives of this class; however, the limits of this paper do not allow us to discuss this subject here, leaving it to a separate work.)

 We show that subject to the gapless condition, all rotations occurring in a full route are different and the number of rotations is estimated as $O(|E|^2|F| |W|)$ (in Theorem~\ref{tm:condC}).
 This implies that the weighted poset has a similar size $O(|E|^2|F| |W|)$.
 We construct this poset in weakly polynomial time (where a factor of $O(\log \bmax)$ arises in the procedure of finding the maximal feasible weight $\tau_R$ of a rotation $R$, based on a ``divide-and-conquer'' technique).
-(Note that in applications, the availability of such a poset, which has size polynomial in $|V|$, gives rise to solvability, in strongly polynomial time, of the problem of minimizing a linear function over the stable g-matchings, by reducing it to the usual min-cut problem via Picard's method~\cite{pic}, like it was originally proposed for stable matchings of minimum weight in~\cite{ILG}).)
+(Note that in applications, the availability of such a poset, which has size polynomial in $|V|$, gives rise to solvability, in strongly polynomial time, of the problem of minimizing a linear function over the stable g-matchings, by reducing it to the usual min-cut problem via Picard's method~\cite{pic}, like it was originally proposed for stable marriages of minimum weight in~\cite{ILG}).)